REST API

 The number of results per page

 The REST API supports full-text search using the native search capabilities of PostgreSQL.
-For relational databases not running on PostgreSQL, you must specify the column to search since the operation will perform a like
+For relational databases not running on PostgreSQL, you must specify the column to search since the operation will perform a like or ilike query.

 For non-PostgreSQL databases: